 Number of gramsNumber of Seconds × 60 seconds 1 minute × 1Specific gravity =Number of millilitersminutes

-A-6 PROCEDURE-B
+A-6 PROCEDURE B

-A-6.1 Follow the methodology briefed in A.3 to A.5 with the following modification.
+A-6.1 Follow the methodology briefed in A-3 to A-5 with the following modification.
 Load the cartridge with sample.
 Assemble the cartridge, gun, and nozzle.
 Attach the air supply and adjust the gage to read 620 kPa.
 Extrude a small amount of material to fill the nozzle and clear trapped air.

 A-6.2 Extrude material into a suitable tared container(s).
 Record the weight of the extruded material and the time to the nearest second.
-The extrusion should be continued for a minimum of 15 seconds or until 20 grams or more is collected.
+The extrusion should be continued for a minimum of 15 s or until 20 g or more is collected.
 Repeat two additional times.
-Average the three weights, if the three weights agree within +/- 10 percent of the average, then calculate and report the extrusion rate in grams per minute as follows:
+Average the three weights, if the three weights agree within ± 10 percent of the average, then calculate and report the extrusion rate in grams per minute as follows:

 Extrusion rate, gmminute= Average weight extrudedTime (minutes)